Boys Don't Cry (1999 film): Casting

 The filmmakers retained the names of most of the case's real-life protagonists, but the names of several supporting characters were altered.
 For example, the character of Candace was named Lisa Lambert in real life.
 The casting process for Boys Don't Cry lasted almost four years.
 Drew Barrymore was an early candidate to star in the film.
-Peirce scouted the LGBT community, looking mainly for masculine, lesbian women for the role of Brandon Teena.
+Peirce scouted the LGBTQ community, looking mainly for masculine, lesbian women for the role of Brandon Teena.
 Peirce said the LGBT community was very interested in the project because of the publicity surrounding the murder.
 High-profile actors avoided Peirce's auditions at the request of their agents because of the stigma associated with the role.

 At one point, the project was nearly abandoned because Peirce was not satisfied with most of the people who auditioned.
 In 1996, after a hundred female actors had been considered and rejected, the relatively unknown actor Hilary Swank sent a videotape to Peirce and was signed on to the project.
 Swank successfully passed as a boy to the doorman at her audition.
 During her audition, Swank, who was 22, lied to Peirce about her age.
-Swank said that like Brandon she was 21 years of age.
-When Peirce later confronted her about her lie, Swank responded, "But that's what Brandon would do".
+Swank said that, like Brandon, she was 21 years of age.
+When Peirce later confronted her about her lie, Swank responded, "But that's what Brandon would do."
 Swank's anonymity as an actor persuaded Peirce to cast her; Peirce said she did not want a "known actor" to portray Teena.
 In addition, Peirce felt that Swank's audition was "the first time I saw someone who not only blurred the gender lines, but who was this beautiful, androgynous person with this cowboy hat and a sock in her pants, who smiled and loved being Brandon."